 Development of vaccines against blood-stage P. vivax

-During the blood-stage of the life cycle of P. vivax, the parasites invade immature red blood cells - reticulocytes - where they replicate to large numbers and cause the symptoms associated with malaria.
-Our efforts aim to design vaccines that ultimately prevent the invasion of reticulocytes.
-In this context, the main candidate antigen for the development of a vaccine against P. vivax is the Duffy-binding protein – PvDBP.
-Through its interaction with the Duffy antigen receptor for chemokines, DARC/Fy, on the surface of reticulocytes, PvDBP plays an essential role for parasite invasion.
-Importantly, a human polymorphism that results in “Duffy blood group-negative” red blood cells is associated with natural protection from P. vivax and is widespread across Africa, where this parasite is largely absent.
-Moreover, in humans, high-titres of naturally acquired antibodies that target PvDBP and inhibit DARC binding are associated with reduced risk of P. vivax infection.
-Blocking this molecular interaction, with antibodies induced by vaccination, is thus a highly attractive strategy for vaccine development.
-Remarkably, although this aspect of parasite biology was first reported in 1976, it is only in the last few years, that sufficient momentum has grown to begin clinical testing of candidate vaccines.
+During the blood-stage of the life cycle of P. vivax, the parasites invade immature red blood cells called reticulocytes, where they replicate to large numbers and cause the symptoms of malaria.
+Our efforts aim to design vaccines that prevent the invasion of red blood cells by the blood-stage parasite.
+The main candidate antigen for the development of a vaccine against P. vivax is the Duffy-binding protein (PvDBP).
+Through its interaction with the Duffy antigen receptor for chemokines (DARC/Fy) on the surface of reticulocytes, PvDBP plays an essential role in parasite invasion.
+A human gene polymorphism which results in lack of Duffy antigen expression on red blood cells (Duffy blood group negativity) is associated with natural protection against P. vivax infection.
+This gene polymorphism is commonly found in people from Sub-Saharan Africa and explains the low levels of P. vivax in this area.
+Blocking the interaction between PvDBP and DARC with antibodies induced by vaccination is thus a highly attractive strategy for vaccine development.

 vivax dbp darc